 Chicago is widely known as an Irish city, thanks in no small part to the fact that the best-known Chicagoan of the recent decades—Richard J. Daley—was Irish, and to the telegenic stunt of dying the Chicago River green on St. Patrick’s Day.
 Like most things having to do with the ethnic history of Chicagoland, Chicago’s Irishness is mostly true but not quite.
 Certainly, the Irish attained prominence here; they were the first and in some ways the most influential of the city’s foreign immigrant groups.
 But Chicago has never been an Irish city the way it was to become a German or a Polish or an African American city, and its foreign-born Irish population peaked in 1900.

 While populations of today’s ethnic enclaves like Little Village are almost entirely Hispanic, they are Hispanics who hail from many nations.
 This has often been the case among new ethnics.
 By 1930, nearly half of Albany Park’s population consisted of Jews, but they comprised Russian Jews and Polish Jews and Lithuanian Jews and Romanian Jews who supported Orthodox, Conservative, and Reform synagogues.
-(An interesting exception is the suburb of Buffalo Grove, some 30 miles northwest of the city, has attracted enough Orthodox to sustain an institutional infrastructure for halachic observance.)
-(Interestingly, Jews are usually treated in both popular and scholarly accounts of Chicago as an ethnic rather than a religious group, in spite of the fact that religion is all that binds peoples from several nations; meanwhile, the Irish—whose religion was as defining as that of the Jews—are defined by their nationality.)
+Interestingly, Jews are usually treated in both popular and scholarly accounts of Chicago as an ethnic rather than a religious group, in spite of the fact that religion is all that binds peoples from several nations; meanwhile, the Irish—whose religion was as defining as that of the Jews—are defined by their nationality.

 Another myth is the up-and-out process of ethnic rise, promulgated by “Chicago School” sociologists of the 1920s and 1930s.
 The Chicago sages perceived a relationship between the degree to which minority ethnic populations were segregated residentially and the degree to which they had assimilated into the wider society.
 Residence in the ‘burbs for example was itself proof that an ethnic Chicagoan had risen above or at least beyond the language and customs of the ghetto to become “American.”

-Chicago’s urban diagnosticians understood segregated communities as merely a phase in the process that took the immigrant from ghetto to the suburb. so certain was the relationship between assimilation and dispersal assumed to be, they researchers believed, that one could tell where in process a people were by where they lived. critics complain that these Chicago school sociologists failed to distinguish between the enclave and the ghetto.
+Chicago’s urban diagnosticians understood segregation as merely a phase in the process that took the immigrant community from ghetto to the suburb.
+So certain was the relationship between assimilation and dispersal assumed to be, these researchers believed, that one could tell where in process a people were by where they lived.
+Critics complain that these Chicago school sociologists failed to distinguish between the enclave and the ghetto.

 Middle-class African Americans in the post-civil rights era have done much the same.
 In several of the city’s southern suburbs, populations are as thoroughly black today as they used to be historically white.
 In the case of risen black people, socio-economic improvement changed the location of their neighborhoods but not its isolating nature; rich African Americans are as segregated from rich whites, at least at home, as poor blacks are from poor whites.